-The library space focuses on usability for the student and fostering a love of reading stories and finding information, coupled with the frequent use of the San Francisco public library system.
+The library space focuses on usability for the student and fostering a love of reading stories and finding information, coupled with the frequent use of the San Francisco Public Library system.
 Bands meet in the Brightworks library to continue on a group reading project (either read-aloud, individual reading, or discussion of a single book) or work on research skills.
 Students visit the public library to do further research, check out books, and participate in library programs.

-On Fridays, regular band curriculum is replaced by a day of community and togetherness.
+On Fridays, regular band curriculum is replaced by an afternoon of community and togetherness.
 The students and staff spend Friday exploring and working on one of several open activities in the different spaces of the school.
 The Art Studio, Cork Floor, Science Lab, Workshop, etc. are carefully stocked with new “provocations,” intriguing and surprising materials that encourage open-ended exploration.
 The idea is to ignite passions on both sides of the table: collaborators curate materials and experiences that are designed to pique curiosity free of arc topic (allowing them to pursue particular passions, inquiries or ideas) and children play a greater role in decision-making and space exploration, engaging in interactions across bands and ages, going where their pleasure leads them.
 Community Friday allows students and staff to share passions and make progress on individual or group long-term projects